ElementsProject/lightning-charge/README.md

              shesek/lightning-charge
 ```

+This will start `bitcoind`, `lightningd` and `charged` and hook them up together.
+You will then be able to access the REST API at `http://localhost:9112` using `mySecretToken`.

 Runs in `testnet` mode by default, set `NETWORK` to override.

-If you want to experiment in regtest mode and don't care about persisting data, this should do:
+If you want to experiment in `regtest` mode and don't care about persisting data, this should do:

 ```bash
 $ docker run -e NETWORK=regtest -e API_TOKEN=mySecretToken -p 9112:9112 shesek/lightning-charge
 ```

+To connect to an existing `lightningd` instance running on the same machine,
+mount the lightning data directory to `/etc/lightning` (e.g. `-v $HOME/.lightning:/etc/lightning`).
+Connecting to remote lightningd instances is currently not supported.

-To connect to an existing bitcoind instance running on the same machine,
+To connect to an existing `bitcoind` instance running on the same machine,
 mount the bitcoin data directory to `/etc/bitcoin` (e.g. `-v $HOME/.bitcoin:/etc/bitcoin`).
 To connect to a remote bitcoind instance, set `BITCOIND_URI=http://[user]:[pass]@[host]:[port]`
 (or use `__cookie__:...` as the login for cookie-based authentication).